-Peter Munsing's answer Means the berm shouldn't be used for travel, the highway is.
+Peter N. Munsing's answer Means the berm shouldn't be used for travel, the highway is.
 Thus "driving in lanes meant for travel" is the vehicular code perverse citation for didn't stay in lane of travel and went off the side of the road.

 Stewart Whaley's answer Probably.
 There are SEVERAL rules/restrictions for vehicle lights in Arkansas (placement, color, height, alignment of the light beams, number of feet were the beam's center point must be, etc.).

 Finding a way to install purple lights of some kind and NOT violate one or more of them would be difficult (maybe not possible).

 -I'm not your attorney and this is not legal advice.